Excellence Through Opportunity

 Performance for All

-Performance opportunities range from large-scale formal events such as our summer and Christmas concerts, to our informal Soirées at Six, which in some cases give our musicians their first experience at performing in front of an audience.
+Performance opportunities range from large-scale formal events such as our summer and Christmas concerts, to our informal evening soirees.
+In some cases these give our musicians their first experience at performing in front of an audience.
 In addition to this the school has an enviable reputation at both performing in and hosting musical competitions and festivals.
 These festivals provide a tangible and exciting performance goal, whilst also being excellent preparation for those pupils who have career ambitions within the music industry.
-Every year Wrekin hosts and enters pupils in our own Young Musician of the Year Competition and for numerous national awards.
+Every year Wrekin hosts and enters pupils in our own Young Musician of the Year Competition and for numerous national music competitions and festivals.
+These are also accompanied by music tours which in recent years have seen performances in Prague, at St Peter’s Basilica at the Vatican in Rome and last year at St Patrick’s Cathedral on Fifth Avenue in New York.

 Groups